Ashish110110/MLOps/Project/experiment_tracking_and_model_registry/README.md

 **NOTE :** I have used Anaconda Prompt for this section instead of SSH terminal because I was having issues with sklearn version in SSH terminal.
 If you face any errors while running the script, please consider creating a new environment using the requirements.txt file.

-### Steps to create anaconda environment
+### Steps to create and activate anaconda environment

 1. conda create -n test_env python=3.9

+2. conda activate test_env

-2. pip install -r requirements.txt
+3. pip install -r requirements.txt

 ### Steps to run the scripts

 1. Open 2 SSH terminal/Anaconda Prompt - Terminal 1 and Terminal 2.
-In both the terminals, activate virtual environment which has the libraries mentioned in **requirements.txt** file.
+In both the terminals, activate virtual/conda environment which has the libraries mentioned in **requirements.txt** file.
 You should be inside experiment_tracking_and_model_registry directory in both the terminals.

 2. In terminal 1, start the MLflow server using the following command :